2018 Point-of-care Ultrasound AM

-Point-of-care ultrasound has become an indispensable bedside tool in the evaluation of acutely ill patients.
-Portable ultrasound machines continue to become more compact and available in hospitals.
-As frontline providers, hospitalists have found point-of-care ultrasound to be an essential tool in the management of their patients.
-This pre-course uses a combination of high-yield didactic sessions and hands-on training to reveal an entirely new way of looking at patients through the lens of ultrasound.
-The course starts with a review of the basics of ultrasound technology and then dives into its myriad applications for diagnostic purposes.
-Essential maneuvers such as basic cardiac evaluation; scanning for pleural effusions, pneumothorax, and ascites; evaluation for lower extremity deep venous thrombosis; and evaluation of abdominal organs are all elucidated in an interactive atmosphere highly conducive to learning.
-Participants will experience low participant-to-trainer ratios and many live models to practice imaging techniques.
-The course employs cutting-edge equipment and is led by expert faculty gathered from across the country.
+Point-of-care ultrasound has become an indispensable bedside tool in the care of acutely ill patients as portable ultrasound machines have become more compact and available in hospitals.
+As frontline providers, hospitalists are using point-of-care ultrasound to guide diagnostic work ups and perform invasive bedside procedures on their patients.
+This pre-course combines high-yield didactic sessions with hands-on training to teach the fundamentals of how to evaluate patients with point-of-care ultrasound.
+The pre-course starts with a review of the basics of ultrasound technology and then dives into the myriad of diagnostic ultrasound applications: focused cardiac ultrasound; evaluation of pleural effusions, pneumothorax, and ascites; evaluation for lower extremity deep venous thrombosis; and evaluation of abdominal organs.
+Participants experience low participant-to-faculty ratios in an interactive atmosphere that is highly conducive to learning.
+Imaging techniques are practiced on live models with experienced faculty teaching participants.
+This pre-course employs cutting-edge equipment and is led by expert faculty gathered from across the country.

 Upon completion of this educational activity, participants will be better able to:

-- Appreciate the basics of ultrasound physics and technology and the fundamentals to operate a portable ultrasound machine (“knobology”).
+- Recognize the fundamentals of ultrasound physics and technology, and basic operation of a portable ultrasound machine (“knobology”).

-- Differentiate between the different types of ultrasound transducers and select the correct transducer type for various point-of-care applications.
+- Differentiate between the different types of ultrasound transducers and select the most appropriate transducer type for different point-of-care ultrasound applications.

 - Demonstrate proper techniques to perform a focused cardiac and lung ultrasound exam and recognize common thoracic pathologies by interpreting abnormal thoracic ultrasound images.